mkotsur/aws-lambda-scala/README.md

 ## Step 2. where we support all serializable case classes

-Let's get rid of `Ping` and `Pong` in `objectHandlerToStreamHandler` code, and all the boilerplate code from the class with handler function!
+Let's get rid of `Ping` and `Pong` in `objectHandlerToStreamHandler` code, and all the boilerplate code from the class with the handler function!
 May be, inheritance will leave us with the smallest amount of code in the handler class...

  ```scala
  import io.circe.generic.auto._